crowdcent/numerblox/README.md

 ## 4. Contributing

-Be sure to read the `How To Contribute` section in the documentation for detailed instructions on contributing.
+Be sure to read the [How To Contribute section](https://crowdcent.github.io/numerblox/contributing/) section in the documentation for detailed instructions on contributing.

 If you have questions or want to discuss new ideas for NumerBlox,